kestal/univers/Species/Elves.md

-The elves are a humanoïd species living mainly in naturally isolated places.
+The elves are an almost feral humanoïd species living mainly in naturally isolated places.

 # Anatomy
 From a distance, an elf could be mistaken for a human; they often share the sveltness of children or women.